 An excursion to this internationally renowned museum offers exploration and insight into world cultures, natural history and conservation.
 In addition to current galleries and exhibits the ROM is nearing completion of a major capital project sure to further engage and entice tourists with its unique vision of humanity and nature’s irrevocable intertwining.

 A true hybrid of historic allure and modern luxury, this distinguished Toronto district boasts Toronto's most exclusive boutique shopping, upscale restaurants suited for any palate or appetite and over 700 galleries to help visitors soak in a little Toronto culture.

 Nestled amongst similarly beautiful Victorian architecture, this market offers unique Toronto shopping opportunities, incredible people watching, and unusual foods.
 The goods and services available at this open market are constantly changing, making it exciting to visit at any time of year.
 Established in 1803, St. Lawrence Market hails as one of the 25 best markets in the world, according to Food & Wine magazine.

 A gorilla rainforest, polar bear habitat and an interactive sting ray exhibit are just a few of the many animal displays that makes this zoo a must see.
 Home to over 5,000 creatures as well as rides, a water play area and hiking trail, visitors can indulge in both spectacle and educational excursions at the Toronto Zoo.

 For an awe-inspiring experience take a short drive to Niagara Falls, one of the natural wonders of the world, the thunder and roar of the falls and sparkle of the majestic water will simply take your breath away.
 Toronto is a world-class metropolitan city that has something for everyone.
-For further information on planning a Toronto escape look into our great vacation packages.
+Why not plan a tour or day trip for your stay in Toronto?

 Toronto is full of one-of-a-kind interactive experiences for everyone.
 You’ll find that there’s tons of things to do in Toronto.